polo-le-rigolo/writeup/BREIZHCTF/2024/Casino_WU.md

 - That the website is vulnerable to an SSTI

-With all these information we started to play around with the file upload and found out that we can not only have any extension but also that path travel was possible.
+With all these information in mind we started to play around with the file upload and found out that we can not only have any extension but also that path travel was possible.
 Meaning we can upload any file anywhere on the fs (as long as the account running the website has enough permission).

 With all these information we started crafting our first test payload and named it "header.ejs" to replace the original file that would be executed.